 The following are the most common components of a comprehensive, diagnostic psychiatric evaluation.
 However, each evaluation is different, as each child's symptoms and behaviors are different.
+A comprehensive evaluation may require several hours over one or more visits.
+It will include interviews with the child and parents or guardians.
 Evaluation may include:

 Personal and family history of emotional, behavioral, or developmental disorders